 The proposed Minor Project Review is consistent with the applicable review criteria.
-Staff is recommending approval with 2 conditions to the ART for a recommendation to the ARB.
+ART is recommending approval with 2 conditions to the ARB.

 - 1) That the applicant reduce the size and scale of the chimney on the proposed addition; and, - 2) That the final details associated with the at-grade patio be approvable by Planning through issuance of a Certificate of Zoning Plan Approval provided the design be deemed appropriate, and the general size and location do not change.